Second Edition of Free Resource Book on Local Government Ethics

 in government ethics reform.

 We welcome feedback about this book.
-It will help to improve the book in future editions, which will be published every six months or so.
+It will help to improve the book in future editions.
 Please send comments to the author, Robert Wechsler, at email@example.com.

 City Ethics is available for consulting about the creation, reform, and implementation of government ethics programs, including ethics training and external advice.
 Contact Carla Miller at firstname.lastname@example.org.